rniemela77/discord-bot/README.md

 ## TODO:

-- Make a way for the frontend to create "rows" on the database
+- Move axios functions to a separate file
 - Communicate to discord when a row is created
+- Figure out how to have the frontend "listen" for changes to the database without sending new get requests every x seconds
+- Have dev script to concurrently run the server and the frontend
 - Set up MongoDB
 - Re-enable twillio commands
 - Separate out the twillio commands into a separate file